Society for the Prevention of Cruelty to Animals

 A Society for the Prevention of Cruelty to Animals (SPCA) is a common name for non-profit animal welfare organizations around the world.
-The oldest SPCA organization is the RSPCA, which was founded in England in 1824.
-SPCA organizations operate independently of each other and campaign for animal welfare, assist in the prevention of cruelty to animals cases.
+The oldest SPCA organization is the Royal Society for the Prevention of Cruelty to Animals, which was founded in England in 1824.
+SPCA organizations operate independently of each other, campaign for animal welfare, and assist in the prevention of cruelty to animals cases.